OCA/l10n-switzerland/l10n_ch_base_bank/README.rst

 Entering a postal number of 9 or 6 digits will auto-complete the bank with PostFinance.
 (You might create it if you haven't installed `l10n_ch_bank`)

-* For bank account for BVR, select the bank and fill the CCP field in bank, optionally fill the account number with bank number.
+* For bank account for ISR, select the bank and fill the CCP field in bank, optionally fill the account number with bank number.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas